plone/plone.app.contentlisting/README.txt

   Return the DCMI Rights element (resource copyright).
 Return a string describing the intellectual property status, if any, of the resource.

+isVisibleInNav() -
+  Return whether this object will be visible in a navigation view.

 --------------------------------------
 Usage example directly from a template
 --------------------------------------